nehad1992/RPG/README.md

   * Output: Return Level

 * _Spec: The application should be able to persist the id and experience to a level object_
-  * Input: new Level(0,100)
+  * Input: new Level(1,100)
-  * Output: Return Level with id equal to 0 and experience equal to 100
+  * Output: Return Level with id equal to 1 and experience equal to 100

+* _Spec: The application should be able to change a levels id and experience when the level is increased_
+  * Input: Level is is increased from 1 with 100 experience to level 2
+  * Output: Level is 2 with 200 experience

 ## Setup/Installation Requirements
 _Clone this repository._